 Other Litigation Matters.
-On July 19, 2022 Hartree Natural Gas Storage, LLC ("Hartree") filed a lawsuit under seal in the Superior Court for the State of Delaware asserting claims against PAA Natural Gas Storage, L.P. and PAA arising out of a Membership Interest Purchase Agreement relating to the 2021 sale of the Pine Prairie Energy Center natural gas storage facility to Hartree.
-We believe the claims are without merit and that the outcome of the lawsuit will not have a material adverse effect on our financial condition, results of operations or cash flows.
-We intend to vigorously defend against the claims asserted in this lawsuit, which is currently scheduled for trial in May 2024.
+On July 19, 2022, Hartree Natural Gas Storage, LLC ("Hartree") filed a lawsuit under seal in the Superior Court for the State of Delaware asserting claims against PAA Natural Gas Storage, L.P. ("PNGS") and PAA arising out of a Membership Interest Purchase Agreement relating to the 2021 sale of the Pine Prairie Energy Center natural gas storage facility to Hartree.
+A bifurcated bench and jury trial was held in May of 2024, with the jury deciding claims asserted against PAA ("PAA claims") and the court to decide the claims asserted against PNGS ("PNGS claims").
+The jury found PAA liable but awarded \$0 damages on the PAA claims.
+We are still awaiting a verdict from the court on the PNGS claims and an entry of judgement on the PAA claims.
+We expect that the outcome of the lawsuit will not have a material adverse effect on our financial condition, results of operations or cash flows.